Terms of Service

 H) Third-party rights

-Except for Porosi's indemnified parties and licensors, no person other than you and Porosi has rights to enforce these Terms under the Contracts (Rights of Third Parties) Act 1999.
+Apart from Porosi's indemnified parties and licensors, only you and Porosi may enforce these Terms under the Contracts (Rights of Third Parties) Act 1999.

 Schedule A: Data Processing Addendum

-This Schedule A applies where Porosi processes personal data on behalf of a Supplier as processor under UK GDPR or EU GDPR.
-If you and Porosi sign a separate DPA, that signed DPA controls.
+This Schedule applies when Porosi processes personal data for a Supplier under UK GDPR or EU GDPR.
+It is part of the agreement.
+A separately signed DPA controls where it expressly differs.

 1. Roles

-For Customer Data submitted by a Supplier about its Buyers, staff, contacts, accounts, delivery recipients, and order users, the Supplier is normally controller and Porosi is normally processor.
-Porosi may act as controller for account administration, billing, security, abuse prevention, marketing, analytics, legal compliance, and service management.
+For Customer Data a Supplier submits about its Buyers, staff, contacts, accounts, delivery recipients and Order users, the Supplier is normally controller and Porosi is normally processor.
+Porosi is controller for purposes we decide ourselves, including account administration, billing, security, abuse prevention, our marketing, service analytics, legal compliance and service management.

 2. Processing details